DB Corp

-D B Corp Ltd., informally known as the Dainik Bhaskar Group, is India’s largest newspaper group with 66 editions published in 4 languages, read by 4.4cr readers (IRS Q4,2012) across 12 states.
-The major newspapers published by the group are Dainik Bhaskar (Hindi daily), Divya Bhaskar (Gujarati daily), Dainik Divya Marathi (Marathi daily), Saurashtra Samachar, DB Post (English daily) and DB Star.
+D B Corp Ltd., also known as the Dainik Bhaskar Group, is an Indian newspaper group, with 66 editions, published in four languages.
+The major newspapers published by the group, are Dainik Bhaskar (Hindi daily), Divya Bhaskar (Gujarati daily), Dainik Divya Marathi (Marathi daily), Saurashtra Samachar, DB Post (English daily), and DB Star.

-The Group also publishes 3 magazines; Aha!
-Zindagi (a monthly family magazine in hindi), Bal Bhaskar (Hindi magazine for kids) and Young Bhaskar (English magazine for kids) are also published by the group.
+The Group also publishes three magazines; Aha!
+Zindagi (a monthly family magazine in Hindi), Bal Bhaskar (a Hindi magazine for kids) and Young Bhaskar (an English magazine for kids).

 Listed on the Bombay Stock Exchange, the group is majority-owned by the Bhopal-based Agarwal family.

-History

-Subah Savere was launched in 1948 to fulfill the need for a Hindi language daily newspaper.
-It launched under the name Subah Savere in Bhopal and Good Morning India in Gwalior.
-In 1957, the newspaper was renamed Bhaskar Samachar.

-In 1958, the newspaper was renamed Dainik Bhaskar.
-The word Bhaskar means "The Rising Sun" in English.
-Along with its rising sun graphic, was meant to represent a bright future.

-Today, Dainik Bhaskar is the most-circulated daily newspaper in India.

-Newspaper presence
+Newspapers

 The Dainik Bhaskar Group's publications serve a variety of Indian states: